ManasaSavanur/ManasaSavanur/README.md

 In my 9-5, I build financial data models, data pipelines to support them, and design dashboards that provide self-service analytics to senior management.

-In my personal projects, I love experimenting with different data structures and dashboard alternatives (Gotta make it look pretty!)
+In my personal projects, I love experimenting with different data structures and dashboard alternatives (gotta make it look pretty!)

 🔍 Senior Analytics Consultant @ Wells Fargo | Ex: J.P.Morgan
 📊 Obsessed with making data make sense — clean, reliable, and ready to use.